-2e 2.47 Corsican 1975 PAWS Connecting
+2e 2.47 Corsican pine 1975 PAWS restoration

-pine restoration People with

-woods & trees

-Mixed broadleaves with a reduced scattering of Corsican Pine which is struggling badly in amongst the broadleaved and dying back. first restorative thin in 2003 and then again in 2012.
+Mixed broadleaves with a reduced scattering of Corsican Pine which was struggling badly in amongst the broadleaved and dying back.
+First restorative thin in 2003 and then again in 2012.

-2f 1.01 Mixed 1970 Min-intervention Mostly wet Connecting
+2f 1.01 Mixed 1970 Min- Mostly wet

-broadlea ground/exposed People with
+broadleaves intervention ground/exposed

-ves site woods & trees
+site